-This section provides a brief summary of issues related to Zakat.
+This section provides a brief summary of issues and common questions related to Zakat.
 Due to the complex nature of Zakat and the relative differences of opinion it is advised that you consult your local scholar for specific rulings and questions you may have during your calculations.

 The ruling on Zakat

 Zakat is a compulsory act of worship that requires a Muslim who owns wealth equal to or above the Nisab (pre-defined threshold) to donate approx 2.5% of their wealth to eligible recipients.

 When should Zakat be paid?